Semiclassical quantization conditions in strained moir\'e lattices: Introduction

 The setting that we will be concerned with is illustrated in Figure \ref{fig:one}, where we describe the superposition of two honeycomb lattices under strain.
-The left superposition is subjected to uniaxial strain in the $x_1$ direction, while the middle superposition is subjected to shear strain.
+The left superposition is subjected to antisymmetric shear strain, while the middle superposition is subjected to uniaxial strain in the horizontal direction.
 Contrary to the case of twisted bilayer graphene in which the moir\'e pattern is a two-dimensional structure (see the right panel), the left and middle moir\'e patterns in Figure \ref{fig:one} are essentially one-dimensional.

-Apart from modeling twisted graphene sheets under mechanical strain, the model we analyze in this work has also been considered for low-energy electron diffraction (LEED) studies in surface reconstructions of metals.
+Apart from modeling graphene sheets under mechanical strain, the model we analyze in this work has also been considered for low-energy electron diffraction (LEED) studies in surface reconstructions of metals.
 More precisely, metals such as iridium, platinum, and gold are known to exhibit columns of honeycomb lattice structures on their surface with pits in between them.
 This phenomenon where the crystal structure of the metal is broken up on the surface is known as \emph{surface reconstruction} \cite{H12,LEED81}.
 In addition, the existence of one-dimensional flat bands in twisted one-dimensional Germanium selenide lattices has been recently discovered in \cite{GeSe20}.

 In order to understand such emerging physical phenomena, we develop a new spectral analysis of operators with matrix-valued symbols exhibiting a potential well.
-For Schrödinger operators this has been studied by Barry Simon \cite{simon1983semiclassical} and has been generalized to pseudodifferential operators by Helffer-Robert \cite{Helffer-well} (see also \cite{DimSjo}) to symbols that via a linear symplectic transformation can be locally reduced to a principal symbol with non-degenerate minimum at $(x,\xi)=(0,0)$ such that
+For Schrödinger operators this has been studied by Barry Simon \cite{simon1983semiclassical} and has been generalized to pseudodifferential operators by Helffer-Robert \cite{Helffer-well} (see also \cite{DimSjo}) to symbols that, via a linear symplectic transformation, can be locally reduced to a principal symbol with non-degenerate minimum at $(x,\xi)=(0,0)$ such that